RayHightower/RayHightower.com/speaking/index.md

 footer: true
 ---

 Ray Hightower delivers presentations on technology and business growth.
-Want to invite him to speak at your event?
-You can reach him through the [contact form](/contact).
+If you would like to invite him to speak at your event, you can reach him through the [contact form](/contact).

 ### Presentation Videos: